qbead/qbeadWebsite/content/book/lightandcolor.md

 For example, a wave with a frequency of 3 Hz would repeat its motion 3 times in one second.
 Finally, the speed of a wave describes how fast the wave moves forward.
-Sound and light are both waves, and if you've ever watched a thunderstorm you know that you see lightning flash before you hear the boom of thunder.
+Sound and light are both waves with different speeds.
+During a thunderstorm, you see lightning flash before you hear the boom of thunder even though both waves started in the same location.
-The speed of a sound wave is 343 m/s (meters per second), while the speed of light is 299,792,458 m/s.
+This is because the speed of a sound wave is 343 m/s (meters per second), while the speed of light is 299,792,458 m/s.